TheMrityunjayPathak/AutoIQ/README.md

 ## Impact

 #### End-to-End Deployment
-- Built and deployed a complete ML pipeline as a FastAPI service for real-time used car price predictions.
+- Built and deployed a full ML pipeline using FastAPI for real-time used car price predictions.
-- Helped the business make faster and more accurate pricing decisions for used cars.
+- Enabled quicker and more accurate pricing decisions for the business.

 #### Dataset Optimization
 - Reduced dataset memory usage by 90%, cutting down on storage costs and improving system performance.
-- Converted the dataset to Parquet format, speeding up data processing and reducing waiting time.
+- Converted the dataset to Parquet format for faster data processing and shorter load times.

 #### Data-Driven Model Selection
-- Tested multiple regression models and chose the best ones using cross-validation, ensuring accurate pricing.
+- Evaluated multiple regression models using cross-validation to select the most accurate ones.
-- Reduced the chances of incorrect pricing by using only the top-performing models.
+- Improved pricing accuracy by relying only on top-performing models.

 #### Significant Performance Gains
 - Achieved 30% lower MAE and 12% higher R2-score, making price predictions more accurate.
-- Better predictions led to more competitive pricing and higher sales potential.
+- Improved accuracy helped set more competitive prices and boosted sales potential.

 #### Greater Prediction Reliability
-- Increased model stability by 70%, making price predictions more consistent over time.
+- Increased model stability by 70%, resulting in more consistent predictions.
-- Reduced errors in pricing, which improved customer trust and ensured smoother operations.
+- Fewer pricing errors led to stronger customer trust and smoother operations.

 <hr>